 Most of the time your hair loss their sheen and gloss because of vitamin deficiency.
 If your body is vitamin deficient your hairs become dry and brittle.
 If you want to maintain a lush head with soft and silky strands, make sure you consume all the essential vitamins in your daily diet.
 If you think you are not taking enough vitamins through diet, you can always opt for vitamin supplements.
 Vitamin E and omega 3 fatty acids are particularly essential for hair growth.
 Consult a doctor to know which vitamins you should consume to keep your hair in the best state.

 Avoid sun exposure:

-UV rays of sun are equally damaging for your skin and hair.
+UV rays of the sun are equally damaging for your skin and hair.
 If you spend most of your day outdoors, use a shampoo with a sunscreen added to it.
-This will not only protect your hair from sun damage but will also have nourishing effect and the new hair growing from your scalp will be healthier and shinier.
-To offer a physical protection, take an umbrella or wear a hat when going out during day time.
+This will not only protect your hair from sun damage but will also have a nourishing effect and the new hair growing from your scalp will be healthier and shinier.
+To offer physical protection, take an umbrella, or wear a hat when going out during day time.

 We totally understand that keeping a constant check on the state of your hair can be a little frustrating, but be assured it pays off well in the end.